SAZZAD1Q2/My-Best-Portfolio/README.md

   npm install

 ### Usage
-To run the project, open the project with live server and visit
+To run the project, open the project with live server and visit http://localhost:5500

+Open in browser

 http://localhost:5500